 This post may contain affiliate links.
 Read my disclosure policy.

-My recipe for The Best Gluten-Free Pie Crust is so easy, and it produces a flaky, buttery, to-die-for crust every time!
-This simple dough comes together quickly and can be used for sweet or savory pies, quiches, and pastries.
+My gluten-free pie crust recipe produces the best buttery, flaky pie crust every time, and it’s so easy!
+This simple dough comes together quickly and can be used for your favorite sweet or savory gluten-free pies, quiches, and pastries.

-That’s why this recipe is one of my absolute go-to favorites.
+- A go-to recipe.
 To make a good pie, you have to have a good, flaky crust with a delicate texture.
 And that’s exactly what this gluten-free recipe delivers.
 Plus, it’s super simple to make!

 Recipe Ingredients

-Just like a regular wheat-flour pie crust, this recipe only uses a handful of basic ingredients including flour, butter and cold water.
-It’s important to have the butter, water and shortening cold so that the end result is light and flaky!
+Just like a regular wheat-flour pie crust, this recipe only needs a handful of basic ingredients, including flour, butter, and cold water.
+It’s important to have the butter, water, and shortening cold so that the end result is light and flaky!
+I share some detailed notes below.
+Scroll down to the recipe card for the printable ingredients list with amounts.

-- Butter & Shortening: Have ready half a cup each of cold butter and cold vegetable shortening, cut into small cubes.
+- Butter & Shortening – You’ll need a half-cup each of cold butter and cold vegetable shortening, cut into small cubes.

 This gluten-free pie crust is very similar to regular pie crust recipes.
-You’ll basically be combining the cold butter and shortening with the dry ingredients, then adding the cold water to form a dough.
+You’ll combine the cold butter and shortening with the dry ingredients, then add the cold water to form a dough.
 Easy!
+Follow along below, and refer to the recipe card for the printable instructions.

-Chill Dough: Lightly dust a work surface with gluten-free flour and turn the dough out onto it.
+- Chill the dough.
+Lightly dust a work surface with gluten-free flour and turn the dough out onto it.
 Press and shape the dough into a ball and cut it in half.
 Flatten the two pieces into discs, and cover each one with plastic wrap.
 Refrigerate for at least one hour.

 Tips for Success